US economy grew at weak 1.1% rate in Q1 in sign of slowdown

 Thursday's estimate from the Commerce Department showed that the nation's gross domestic product — the broadest gauge of economic output — weakened after growing 3.2% from July through September and 2.6% from October through December.

-Economists had been expecting overall GDP to grow at a 1.9% pace in the January-March quarter.
+Economists expected overall GDP to grow at a 1.9% pace in the January-March quarter.
 Behind much of the quarter's weakness was a sharp reduction in business inventories, which subtracted roughly 2.3 percentage points from overall growth.
 Companies typically slash their inventories when they anticipate a coming downturn.

 People are also reading…

-The economy's slowdown reflects the impact of the Federal Reserve’s aggressive drive to tame inflation, with nine interest rate hikes over the past year.
-The surge in borrowing costs is expected to send the economy into a recession sometime this year.
-Though inflation has steadily eased from the four-decade high it reached last year, it remains far above the Fed’s 2% target.
+The economy's slowdown reflects the impact of the Federal Reserve's aggressive drive to tame inflation, with nine interest rate hikes over the past year.
+Though inflation has steadily eased from the four-decade high it reached last year, it remains far above the Fed's 2% target.

 The housing market, which is especially vulnerable to higher loan rates, has been battered.
-And many banks have tightened their lending standards since the failure last month of two major U.S. banks, making it even harder to borrow to buy a house or a car or to expand a business.
+Many banks have tightened their lending standards since the failure last month of two major U.S. banks, making it even harder to borrow to buy a house or a car or to expand a business.

-“The economy had less forward momentum at the start of this year than previously thought," Andrew Hunter of Capital Economics wrote in a research note.
-“We continue to expect the drag from higher interest rates and tightening credit conditions to push the economy into a mild recession soon.″

 Many economists say the cumulative impact of the Fed's rate hikes has yet to be fully felt.
 Still, the central bank's policymakers are aiming for a so-called soft landing: Cooling growth enough to curb inflation yet not so much as to send the world's largest economy tumbling into a recession.